segunak/SegunAkinyemi.com/docs/_posts/2024-11-17-stem-workshop-copilot-suno-generative-ai-music.md

 ---
-title: "STEM Workshops: Exploring Responsible Generative AI Through Music With Microsoft Copilot and Suno"
+title: "Exploring Responsible Generative AI Through Music With Microsoft Copilot and Suno"
 excerpt: "Discover how to use Microsoft Copilot and Suno's Generative AI to engage students in hands-on STEM learning and Responsible AI practices through an interactive music creation workshop."
 last_modified_at: 2024-11-19T17:16:35
 toc: true